-- **After the census tracker, I list my search for birth, death, marriage, land or other records suggested by the census.
-Again, this way I don’t have to shuffle through lots of papers to find critical information about a couple or family.
+- After the census tracker table, I often types any vital records I have found for the family shown.
+This way I don’t have to shuffle through lots of papers to find critical information about a couple or family.

-- **The tracker allows me to see patterns or information gaps.
-I can easily see when I a missing a census for a person and I can see things like migration patterns of family members.
+- I can better analyze the census information.
+The tracker allows me to see patterns or information gaps.
+It’s more obvious when I am missing a census year and I can see migration patterns of family members.

 Example Census Tracker

 Below you’ll find my census tracker for the family of Green Barnes, of Hardin County, Tennessee (click to enlarge):

 Take a look around the Internet.
 There are other tools that genealogists have devised to help interpret these records.
 For example, this site has a creative tool for analyzing pre-1850 census records.